Step by step checklist:

 There are 12 key steps you need to take from now until your first class.
 It is important that you carefully review each step so that you do not miss any important deadlines or requirements.
 To get started, click on the down arrow in front of each step.Step 1: Pay your Enrollment Deposit

-Your first step is to pay the $250 enrollment deposit to confirm your enrollment by Decemeber 1, 2019.
+Your first step is to pay the $250 enrollment deposit to confirm your enrollment.
+We will continue to accept enrollment deposits for Spring 2022 through the deposit portal.
 Please note that to reserve a spot in the residence halls, the housing deposit of $300 must be submitted at the same time as the enrollment deposit (for a total of $550).
-Housing will be provided on a first come, first served basis, so you are encouraged to submit your $550 deposit as soon as possible.
-Three to five business days after paying your enrollment deposit, you will be able to activate your Patriot Pass, active your Masonlive Account (Email) and register for the on-campus orientation.
+Housing will be provided on a first-come, first-served basis, so you are encouraged to submit your $550 deposit as soon as possible.
+Three to five business days after paying your enrollment deposit, you will be able to activate your Patriot Pass, active your Masonlive Account (Email), and register for the on-campus orientation.
 Click here to pay the $250 enrollment deposit.

 All freshman students are required to live on campus unless one of the exemptions is met.

 Make sure you pay your housing deposit to confirm your room!

 International freshman students in F-1 and J-1 status can move in on TBD

 - International Freshman students are strongly encouraged to apply for an LC (Learning Community).
 It is a great way to build a network of American friends during your first year at Mason.

 - You can apply to an LC when you fill out your on-campus housing application.
 If you already filled out your online housing application but would now like to apply to an LC, please send an e-mail to LLC@gmu.edu indicating your interest in applying.